-The Management Company may (i) delegate part of the management of the sub-funds to External Investment Managers which are selected by the Management Company who will make investment decisions as part of the portfolio, (ii) invest in units or shares of open-ended investment funds which qualify as UCITS, and/or qualify as other undertakings for collective investment, and (iii) manage directly the sub-funds.
+The Management Company may (i) delegate part of the management of the sub-funds to a minimum of two External Investment managers which are selected by the Management Company who will make investment decisions as part of the portfolio (ii) invest in units or shares of open-ended investment funds which qualify as UCITS, and/or qualify as other undertakings for collective investment (iii) manage directly the sub-funds.
 UCITS and delegations are selected in accordance with the Management Company's standards of quality and go through a qualitative ESG selection process before being retained.
 This process involves an in-depth analysis of the overall sustainability strengths going from the analysis of philosophy and investment processes.

 Within the UCITS and delegations, the approaches are committed to combine a sustainability negative screening (exclusions) and a positive ESG selection investment process.
 The Sub-Fund's assets are predominantly allocated into investments that comply with the defined standards in respect to the promoted environmental and social characteristics and defined within the Management Company's exclusion policy.
 Looking at investments in external funds, the manager will only select external funds which promote environmental and social characteristics and qualify as an investment product in accordance with article 8(1) of Regulation (EU) 2019/2088 on sustainability related disclosures in the financial services sector or fund which contribute to environmental and social objectives and qualifies as an investment product in accordance with article 9 of Regulation (EU) 2019/2088 on sustainability related disclosures in the financial services sector.
-External funds may not apply the same set of exclusions and thus may deviate from the ESG responsibility criteria of the Management Company (i.e., applicable only to direct investments).
+External funds may not apply the same set of exclusions and thus may deviate from the "Sustainability Investment Policy" of the Management Company.